epwalsh/allennlp-manager/README.md

 ## Updates

+**11/18**

+Added support for static/class method callbacks.
+Improved index page with notifications and implemented the "Re-build database" button.

 **11/15**

 Big updates.
 Implemented home page of dashboard with searchable table of all experiments.
 Uses server-side paging, caching, filtering, sorting, etc, so should scale well.